 Breathing is what unites and inspires us to fund essential support programs to improve lung health for individuals, their families and primary support system.
+There are often financial burdens for people with lung disease including costs associated with lung transplant travel, medical equipment, or radon mitigation.

 The Lung Association of Saskatchewan’s Caring Breaths Financial Assistance Program is proudly sponsored by Conexus Credit Union.
 All requests are assessed on a case by case basis.
 Caring Breaths is designed to be a complimentary program to other established financial assistance programs in the province of Saskatchewan.
 Before submitting your financial reimbursement request to Caring Breaths, ensure that your expenses are not covered by other funding programs.
 The Lung Association’s Caring Breaths financial assistance program is a reimbursement program.
 All applications should include a copy of expense receipts.